Terrance Ollivierre

 Terrance Nathaniel Ollivierre is a Vincentian politician, teacher and vocalist.
-Terrance is also the New Democratic Party Southern Grenadines candidate for 2020 Vincentian general election.
+Terrance is also the Minister of Higher Education, Grenadine Affairs, Local Government, and Airports and Seaports.

 Terrance is the Member of Parliament for the constituency of Southern Grenadines in the House of Assembly of Saint Vincent and the Grenadines.

 Political career

 In the 2001 general election Terrance competed for the first time for elections and was elected to House of Assembly of Saint Vincent and the Grenadines.